 The training undertaken should enable the Designated Safeguarding Lead to:

-Understand the assessment process for providing early help and intervention through the NSCP’s Pathway to Provision Version 9.1 (only add if your LA uses pathway to provision), EHAF and the Early Help Unit.
+Understand the assessment process for providing early help and intervention through the NSCP’s Pathway to Provision Version 9.1.
+EHAF and the Early Help Unit.

-Have a working knowledge of how the XXXX (add location) Safeguarding Children Partnership operates, the conduct of a child protection conference, and be able to attend and contribute to these effectively when required to do so.
+Have a working knowledge of how the Sheffield Safeguarding Children Partnership operates, the conduct of a child protection conference, and be able to attend and contribute to these effectively when required to do so.

 Ensure that each member of staff has access to the child protection policy and procedures.